MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-placement-consistency.md

 This anchor type relies on a printed physical marker that HoloLens recognizes by using different sets of sensors.

 During scanning, the position of the virtual reference frame and its orientation can suffer a small amount of angular error, which is usually not visible to the eye.
-This small angular error might not be perceptible when looking at the green outline (which might seem perfectly aligned to the printed anchor) but will affect holograms that are positioned far away from the anchor.
-Still, QR and circular code anchors provide much better results than holographic anchors. **QR code anchors are recommended when consistency of hologram position and alignment to real world objects is crucial.**
+This small angular error might not be perceptible when looking at the green outline used during the scanning process (which might seem perfectly aligned to the printed anchor) but will affect holograms that are positioned far away from the anchor.
+However, QR and circular code anchors provide much more accurate results than holographic anchors. **QR code anchors are recommended when consistency of hologram position and alignment to real world objects is crucial.**

 ## Summary of positional consistency per anchor method

 Because it's very challenging to always position the virtual reference frame the same way during the anchoring process, all anchor methods suffer from the "lever arm effect".
-Holograms that are close to the anchor will more likely be positioned consistently at the same location, while holograms that are further away can suffer from important position variability between scans. **For this reason, one of the most important guidelines for authors is to place holograms close to their anchor for best positional consistency.**
+Holograms that are close to the anchor will more likely be positioned consistently at the same location, while holograms that are farther away can suffer from important position variability between scans. **For this reason, one of the most important guidelines for authors is to place holograms close to their anchor for best positional consistency.**

 The following summary table shows what can be expected on average.